springer12/simplisafe-python/README.md

 * `SystemV3`: an object to control V3 (new, released in 2018) SimpliSafe™ systems

-Despite the differences, `simplipy` provides a common interface to these objects, meaning the same properties and methods are available to both.
+Despite the differences, `simplipy` provides a common interface to these objects, meaning many of the same properties and methods are available to both.

-### Properties and Methods
+### Base Properties and Methods

 ```python
 from simplipy import API